The Eternal Olive Branch: A Statement for the Case of Classics and Canon

 You can’t reject the conventions of the world before you if you were simply never taught its existence.
 There’s nothing punk and subversive about the gutter without the metropolis that towers above it.

-Words by Sam Harland.
+Written by Sam Harland.

 Illustration by Hollie Joiner.